Decoding the Mystery: How Much is 3/4? A Deep Dive into Fractions

 -

 Adding and Subtracting: To add or subtract fractions, they must have the same denominator (a common denominator).
 If they don't, you need to find equivalent fractions with a common denominator before performing the operation.
 For example: 1/4 + 3/4 = 4/4 = 1.
-However, 1/2 + 3/4 requires finding a common denominator (4) resulting in 2/4 + 3/4 = 5/4 or 1 1/4.
+Even so, 1/2 + 3/4 requires finding a common denominator (4) resulting in 2/4 + 3/4 = 5/4 or 1 1/4.

 -